Just when you thought, summer couldn’t get any hotter; here we are giving you a dish apt for serving this season.

 What would it take you to achieve your dreams?

-I’m willing to do… anything. 😉 Kidding!
+I’m willing to do anything.
+Kidding!
 It takes perseverance and faith to achieve anything you set out to do.
-Same thing applies to my dreams and aspirations
+The same thing applies to my dreams and aspirations

 Your guiding principle in life and career?